Bounds for the periods of eigenfunctions on arithmetic hyperbolic 3-manifolds over surfaces: Introduction

+where the constant $C$ depends on $X$, $Y$, and $b$, and is positive if $b$ is nonzero.
+The Kuznecov sum formula \eqref{Zelditch's sum formula} implies that the bound \eqref{trivial bound} is sharp when $X$ is the $n$-dimensional sphere equipped with the standard metric.
+For instance, see \cite[p.
+1305]{wyman2019looping}.

+When the underlying manifold $X$ is of negative curvature, it is expected that the bound \eqref{trivial bound} can be strengthened.
+For instance, Chen and Sogge \cite{chen2015integrals} proved the bound $o(1)$ for the geodesic periods of eigenfunctions on a compact surface of negative curvature.
+Moreover, an improvement of $(\log\lambda)^{-1/2}$ to \eqref{trivial bound} can be proved in some cases.
+For instance, Sogge, Xi, and Zhang \cite{sogge2017geodesic} and Wyman \cite{wyman2021period} provided the bound $O((\log\lambda)^{-1/2})$ when $X$ is of negative curvature and $Y$ is a totally geodesic hypersurface.
+See also \cite{wyman2021period} for the results when $Y$ has codimension at least 2.

-In this paper, we let $X$ be a compact congruence arithmetic hyperbolic $3$-manifold arising from a quaternion division algebra over a number field with one complex place.
-We let $\psi$ be a Hecke-Maass form on $X$, that is an eigenfunction of the Laplacian and Hecke operators.
+In this paper, we let $X$ be a compact arithmetic hyperbolic $3$-manifold arising from a quaternion division algebra over a number field with one complex place.
+We let $\psi$ be a Hecke-Maass form on $X$.
+This is an eigenfunction of the Laplace-Beltrami operator and all unramified Hecke operators.
 We shall always assume $\psi$ to be $L^2$-normalized.
-In this context, it is more natural to let $\lambda\in\BC$ be the spectral parameter of $\psi$, that is $\Delta \psi +(1+\lambda^2)\psi=0$.
-As we are considering large-eigenvalue asymptotics, we will also assume that $\lambda\in\BR$.
-Let $Y$ be a hyperbolic surface in $X$, and let $b\in C_c^\infty(Y)$ be a smooth compactly supported function on $Y$.
+In this context, it is more natural to let $\lambda\in\BC$ be the spectral parameter of $\psi$, that is, $\Delta \psi +(1+\lambda^2)\psi=0$.
+As we are considering large-eigenvalue asymptotics, we will also assume that $\lambda\in\BR$ and $\lambda>0$ to exclude exceptional eigenvalues.
+Let $Y$ be a totally geodesic surface in $X$, and let $b\in C_c^\infty(Y)$ be a smooth compactly supported function on $Y$.
 We define

-Zelditch's bound gives $P_Y(\psi,b) \ll 1$.
-Our main result is improving the exponent in the local bound as follows. \begin{theorem} Let $\psi$ be a Hecke-Maass form on $X$ with spectral parameter $\lambda$.
-For any hyperbolic surface $Y$ in $X$, we have
+As $Y$ is totally geodesic, its self-intersections are clean, and (\ref{trivial bound}) gives $P_Y(\psi,b) \ll 1$.
+Our main result is that the local bound $P_Y(\psi,b) \ll 1$ can be improved by a \textit{power saving} as follows. \begin{theorem} Let $\psi$ be a Hecke-Maass form on $X$ with spectral parameter $\lambda$.
+For any totally geodesic surface $Y$ in $X$ and $b\in C_c^\infty(Y)$, we have

-where the implied constant depends on $X$, the support of $b$, and $L^\infty$-norms of $b$ and finitely many of its derivatives. \end{theorem}
+where the implied constant depends on $X$, the support of $b$, and the $L^\infty$-norms of $b$ and finitely many of its derivatives. \end{theorem}

-We may compare the bounds from (\ref{trivial bound}) and Theorem \ref{main} with the average size of $P_Y(\psi, b)$.
-This may be computed using the relative trace formula, which gives

-for a sufficiently large $Q$ depending on $Y$ and $b$.
-Here, $\{ \psi_i \}$ is an orthonormal basis of Hecke--Maass forms on $X$, and $\lambda_i$ is the spectral parameter of $\psi_i$.
-(Note that this requires the bounds for the off-diagonal terms given in Proposition \ref{bound of I}, unless we assume that $Y$ is embedded in $X$.)
-The number of $\lambda_i$ in the sum is $\sim \lambda^2$ by the Weyl law, and so the average size of $P_Y(\psi, b)$ is $\lambda^{-1}$.
+We refer to Avakumovi{\'c} \cite{avakumovic1956eigenfunktionen} and Levitan \cite{levitan1952asymptotic} for the Weyl law on Riemannian manifolds.
+Recall the global Weyl law on $X$:

+where $C>0$ is a constant depending only on $X$.
+Note that by combining (\ref{Zelditch's sum formula}) with the global Weyl law, we see that the average size of $P_Y(\psi, b)$ is $\lambda^{-1}$.